-TiddlyWeb, aka mo’ass, is a RESTful data store which forms the core of a reference implementation of server side implementation for TiddlyWiki.
-It tries to provide a tested, documented, and clear implementation of several facets that make up a good server-side:
+TiddlyWeb, aka mo’ass, is a RESTful data store which forms the core of a reference implementation of an ideal server side implementation for TiddlyWiki.
+It attempts to provide a tested, documented, and clear implementation of several facets that make up a good server side:

 transparent system and code suitable for porting to other languages (where use specific optimizations will hopefully occur)

 an implementation of authenticated recipes and bags allowing the conrolled access to dynamically created collections of tiddlers

 The initial implementation is not designed to be highly performant nor especially scalable.
 The system is designed so that parts that are not optimal for a particular installation can be easily improved or swapped out.